hiimkoin/Crockford-challenges/README.md

 7. Without writing any new functions, show three ways to create the 'inc' function.
 Using functions from the previous six problems.
 8. Write methodize, a function that converts a binary function to a method.
 9. Write demethodize, a function that converts a method into a binar function.
+10. Write a function 'twice' that takes a binary function and returns a unary function, that passes it's argument to the binary function twice.